willyg302/ok/README.md

 `strap cache [-h, --help] {clean,list}`

 Use this command to manage strap's dependency cache.
 You can `list` currently known modules (including ones that have failed to install) and `clean` the cache to start anew.

+### list

+`strap list [-h, --help]`

+List the available tasks defined in a project's `strapme.py`.
+By convention, functions beginning with an underscore are ignored.

 ### strapme.py